marcio-grazianni/TodoList_Laravel-and-React/README.md

-# Digital Awesome Development Test Project
+# Digital Awesome Development Project

-This isn't really a test, rather a way to get an idea of how you problem solve and develop.

 The project should take you no more than 4 hours to complete.